Naitreey/notes-and-knowledge/cs/python/django.rst

 AdminEmailHandler
 ^^^^^^^^^^^^^^^^^
+- constructor.

+  * ``include_html=False``. control whether the traceback email includes an HTML attachment containing the full content of the debug Web page that would have been produced if DEBUG were True.

+  * ``email_backend=None``. specify an alternative email backend. by default use ``settings.EMAIL_BACKEND``.

+- behaviors.

-sends an email to the site ADMINS for each log message it receives.
+  * sends an email to the site ADMINS for each log message it receives.

+  * If the log record contains a ``request`` attribute, the full details of the request will be included in the email.
+The email subject will include the phrase “internal IP” if the client’s IP address is in the ``settings.INTERNAL_IPS``; if not, it will include “EXTERNAL IP”.

+  * If the log record contains stack trace information, that stack trace will be included in the email.

 django logging filters
 ----------------------
 CallbackFilter
 ^^^^^^^^^^^^^^
 简化创建新的 filter, 直接传一个 filter function 即可.